ISG-Siegen/lenskit-auto/README.md

 ### Conda Install

 1. Create conda environment
-2. Install pip
-3. Follow the Pip Install subchapter to install lenskit-Auto in your conda environment
+2. Follow the Pip Install subchapter to install lenskit-auto in your conda environment

 ## Getting Started